Installer Directory

 Heat pumps work by drawing heat from the natural environment and using electricity to transfer that heat to your home's heating system.
 The higher the COP (coefficient of performance) of your heat pump, the more energy you will extract from the air, water, or ground per unit of electricity used to operate the pump.

-Heat pumps operate at very high efficiencies of around 400%, which means that for every unit of electricity used, 4 units of thermal energy are created.
+Heat pumps operate at very high efficiencies of up to 400% or higher, which means that for every unit of electricity used, up to 4 units of thermal energy are created.

 Although heat pump systems do not burn fossil fuels, they run on electricity, and as not all electricity generated in the UK comes from renewable sources heat pumps still account, indirectly for some carbon emissions.